Bonniecoleman/Kaggle_competition/README.md

 * Submission model: Random forest regression
 * Evaluation metrics: Root Mean Squared Logarithmic Error (RMSLE)
 * Private/Public Score: 0.39567
-* Rank: Supposed to be around 200th rank (which is the 94th percentile) out of 3243 (since this is an old competition, I wouldn't be able to enter the rank)

 [Competition 2: Categorical Feature Encoding Challenge](https://github.com/Bonniecoleman/Kaggle_competition/tree/main/Categorical%20Feature%20Encoding%20Challenge)
 * Mission: Predicting the probability of belonging to target value 1 using various categorical data